Westminster Abbey tour

 - Tube – The closest Tube stations are Westminster (Jubilee, District and Circle lines) and St James's Park (Jubilee, District and Circle lines), which are both about five minutes' walk away.

-- Bus - Various bus routes stop close to Westminster Abbey (bus lines 11, 24, 26, 148 and 211).
+- Bus – Various bus routes stop close to Westminster Abbey: 11, 24, 26, 148 and 211.

 - Cycling – Rent a bike with Santander Cycles and take the direction of Westminster Abbey.
 You can find docking stations at Storey’s Gate and Westminster Pier.

-Child Ticket | From £12.00 per ticket |
+Child ticket | From £12.00 per ticket |

 ---|---|

-Concession Ticket | From £24.00 per ticket |
+Concession ticket | From £24.00 per ticket |

-Senior Ticket | From £24.00 per ticket |
+Senior ticket | From £24.00 per ticket |

-Adult Ticket | From £27.00 per ticket |
+Adult ticket | From £27.00 per ticket |

 Facilities & Accessibility